Morgana-S/quizzle/README.md

 - For Testing and Bugs, please view the [TESTING.md](/TESTING.md) file.

 ## Code Validation & Accessibilty
-- For inforamtion on code validation and accessibilty, please see the [TESTING.md](/TESTING.md) file.
+- For information on code validation and accessibilty, please see the [TESTING.md](/TESTING.md) file.

 ## Tools
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - Page Structure and Content